 18 Leadership Skills for Event Planning

-Event planners are charged with executing on their client’s vision.
+Event planners are charged with executing their client’s vision.
 However, clients don’t ever anticipate nor specify each detail.
 So, a good event planner will be one who can evaluate each detail in relation to the client’s vision and be sure that each decision supports that vision.
 For example, decisions, approaches, and partnerships greatly influence whether the event is on-point or not, but especially communication messages about the event to stakeholders, sponsors, vendors, attendees, media, etc. If the message is correct it can help to establish the correct expectations for all audiences.
 Those expectations then translate into more detailed execution plans.

 There are hundreds of decisions to make for each event: dates, pricing, location, technology, products, staff, capacity, sanitation, etc. The list of decisions is nearly endless.
 A good event planner will be able to compare the available options to the vision shared by their client and make decisions based on that understanding.
 An event planner should be comfortable or confident enough to make nearly all the decisions for their client.
-If an event planner is not confident in their decision making process or that they will not make the right decisions, then they should ask their client in advance what decisions the client wants to give input about before deciding.
+If an event planner is not confident in their decision-making process or that they will not make the right decisions, then they should ask their client in advance what decisions the client wants to give input about before deciding.
 This can limit the number of times that an event planner interrupts their client to ask the client to make a decision.
 Don’t be just an event coordinator.

 Goals and Objectives

 When an event planner understands the vision and purpose of the event they can help the client set goals for the performance of the event.
 In addition, the event planner can set their own goals for their performance of an event.
 For example, depending on the client’s vision, goals and objectives, the event may be intended to give mass exposure.
 Or if the client is a niche industry leader, then perhaps they want to teach and train customers at a conference.
-No matter the client, the event planner should work hard to meet the client’s goals and objectives; in addition the event organizer should have their own goals and objectives so that they deliver on a great experience for the client.
+No matter the client, the event planner should work hard to meet the client’s goals and objectives; in addition, the event organizer should have their own goals and objectives so that they deliver a great experience for the client.
 Perhaps the client needs help contacting local media outlets, or networking with local vendors, then one of the goals for the event planner should be to help achieve that goal.

-There is a getting-to-know you phase for the relationship between a client and an event planner.
+There is a getting-to-know-you phase for the relationship between a client and an event planner.
 The early stages of this working relationship will require more collaboration than when the relationship is more mature.
-One of the most important pieces to collaboration is working with the right people.
+One of the most important pieces of collaboration is working with the right people.
 No one person at the client company will not want to be the go-between middle-person for each request you have.
 So, one of the easiest ways to maintain a pleasing relationship with the client is to learn who to contact and work with on which issues.
 If you need logos and marketing materials then learn who can help you there.
-If you need quotes or attention for media, know who should that re quest should go to also.
+If you need quotes or attention for media, know who should that request should go to also.
 Avoid the situation where you bombard the same person with lots of questions, especially questions they cannot answer for you.
 Instead, help yourself figure out who you should work with for which situation.
 You’ll avoid annoying people and wasting everyone’s time.

 The client’s compensation should not be the only motivation for you to be great at event planning.
 The best event planners are the ones who love what they do.
 They love thinking through all the details, tracking progress of all the tasks, managing relationships, and ultimately delivering on a remarkable experience.
 If you find yourself with a few moments to stand in the back of the room and smile at the proceedings of the event, then that’s likely an indication that you have taken care of the details well enough that you’re not running around putting out fires and that you and everyone else is enjoying themselves.
 Watch for that moment to happen.